redtexts/texts/gorter_1918_world_revolution.md

 THE END.

-## Notes

-1: In order to know how a thing operates we must examine it scientifically.
-We must do this here with both Imperialisms, and therefore must regard both as in possession of full power.

-2: This problem is a most serious one, and it is fraught with great danger.
+[^note-2]: This problem is a most serious one, and it is fraught with great danger.
 The national proletariat who are led by the Reformists trust the Liberals and Democrats, and the international proletariat trust the Imperialism of the Great citizen democracies.

 	And so long as this trust continues, so long as the French, English, American, Belgian, etc., workers believe that the English-American Imperialism is one whit better than the German; so long will there be no unity of the proletariats, no new International, and no enthusiastic fight by the world proletariat for the world revolution.

 	Therefore another word or two about this.

 	Wilson's aim: the independence and self-determination of all European nations and a League of Nations, is impossible.
 For the interests of all those nations are different; and there are some strong ones and some weak ones among them.
 This must, under Capitalism (divided into national Capitalisms as it still is) lead to dictation and oppression.

 	It cannot be otherwise.

 	It is extremely hypocritical on the part of England and America, after destroying the power of Germany, to grant independence to all European nations.
 For the interests of England and America make it necessary that no single Power on the Continent shall grow strong.
 Therefore this independence is only an appearance.
 It is merely a means to gain their end, and that is to make the European nations political and economic vassals of both Anglo-Saxon nations.

 	The truth is this: there can be no independence under Imperialism.
 Should Germany win there would be set up a League of Nations in which the nations would not be independent, but simply subjects of Germany.
 Should the Allies win they would set up a League of Nations in which all would be weak except England and America; and their weakness would force them to submit to these two.

 	The aim of both Imperialisms is the same: the subjection of the nations, command of the world, world-power, world-domination.

 	Germany murders independence openly and cruelly; England and America allow it to exist in appearance, but kill it in reality.

 	The difference is only apparent, not real.

 	The difference between German and Anglo-American Imperialism is the same as that between Conservatism and Liberalism, between Absolution and Republicanism, between Aristocracy and Democracy.

 	There is only one difference between the Imperialism of a reactionary absolutist autocracy and the Imperialism of Liberal republican democracy, and that is in appearance; in reality they are alike.

 	Real independence cannot be attained under Capitalism, whether it be an autocracy or a democracy.
 Capitalism and Imperialism tend inevitably to the subjection of the nations.

 	The reason is that the monopolistic banking interests in Germany, England, and the United States, are all-powerful, and rule the whole world.
 It is characteristic that, in regard to this matter, Capitalism is in a blind alley.

 	This question, as so many others, can only be solved by Socialism.

-3: With the intention of making the problem of the world war and disarmament perfectly clear, we have tried to simplify the struggle by confining it to the three greatest nations.
-As a matter of fact, the struggle is much more complex: it embraces all the nations of the world; and on that account the settlement of the problem by peaceful means makes it still more impossible.
-In the pamphlet, "Imperialism, the World War and Social Democracy" (pages 119-142) we have made this perfectly clear.
-There also we have shown the economic causes that make a world peace and a League of Nations impossible.
-If in the future England and the United States should become separated that would not alter the fact that we are now subject to World-Imperialism.
-Each of these States would then try to obtain world domination; each would set about forming new groups and would arrange new alliances (for example, say with Germany or Japan).
-They would then do just as they are doing now.

-4: Really through economic causes, through over-production of capital and the existence of rich countries with weak populations to which capital is exported, forcing colonial or imperial politics and so dragging them into war.

-5: This was done in 1917 by the Zimmerwaldians in Stockholm.

-6: However, if the English proletariat wished, and rose like one man in revolt, it would at least be possible to establish the Revolution without a long or bitter struggle.

-7: For example, through the Taylor system and other speeding-up methods camouflaged as "welfare" systems.

-8: By State Socialism we understand a system of society in which the State operates many businesses for the Capitalists, and protects the Capitalists by laws and regulations against the workers.

-9: In the fourth chapter we will deal more extensively with the difference between the Russian and the Western European Revolutions.

-10: The Russian Revolution is the first revolution to be undertaken by Marxists, and in accordance with the Marxican [sic] theory.
-The teachings of the Anarchist, the syndicalist, the Reformist, and the pseudo-Marxist (e.g., Kautsky), were proved in the Revolution to be useless.

-11: This is to prevent the formation of a new bureaucracy, or a new independent power, being raised above the workers.